richardbiely/gaia-ecs/README.md

  .add({pl, QueryOp::None, QueryAccess::None});
 ```

-Another way to define queries is using string notation.
+Another way to define queries is using the string notation.
 This allows you to define the entire query or its parts using a string composed of simple expressions.
 Any spaces in between modifiers and expressions are trimmed.

 Supported modifiers:
 * ***;*** - separates expressions